 Read more

 Benjamin Wright via aspectratio.wordpress.com Since my return from Philadelphia I’ve been listening to Film Score Monthly’s groundbreaking release of the music of Superman.
 The FSM “Blue Box” contains eight compact discs containing the complete original scores from all four Christopher Reeve Superman films (1978-1987) and the music from the short-lived 1988 Superman cartoon series.
-It’s a remarkable […]
+It’s […]

 Read more